apace7/local_volume_database/README.md

 An interactive version of the LVDB is available here: [link](https://lvd-interactive.streamlit.app/) (made by Katya Gozman).

+Community contributions to the LVDB are welcome.
+Please feel free to contract me with any questions are content and potential contributions.

 ### INSTALLATION and USE:

 Users that only want to use the catalogs do not need to install the package.